-OSHA says that in order to understand heat illness, you have to understand how your body cools itself.
+OSHA says that to understand heat illness, you must understand how your body cools itself.
 Usually sweating helps cool the body, but in hot weather, sweating can’t cool the body down fast enough, causing its temperatures to rise to dangerous levels.

 What Does Heat Rash Cause?

 This can cause heat rash, heat cramps, heat exhaustions and/or heat stroke.
 Heat rash and cramps are usually minor and can clear up quickly, but if they aren’t treated quickly, they can result in complications such as skin infections and muscle related injuries.
 Heat exhaustion and heatstroke, however, are very serious, potentially life-threatening conditions that need to be treated immediately.

 To prevent heat illnesses amongst their workers, employers need to provide workplaces that are safe from excessive heat.
 They need to provide water to drink, have resting places in the shade, and allow frequent breaks.
 It’s also vital that employees and employers both are educated about the symptoms of heat-related illnesses and what they can do to prevent them.